reddio-com/doc/docs/guide/introduction/overview.md

 ### [Dashboard](https://dashboard.reddio.com/login)
 On the dashboard, you can get access to API key and integrate from backend to Reddio’s APIs; We are providing the basic APIs usage now and enhancing the dashboard based on you feedback to show more statistics.
 ![dashboard quickstart](/dashboard-quickstart.png)
-Dashboards provide the following features
+Dashboards provide the following features:
 1. Deploy contracts and register contracts to reddio on Layer1(ethernum)
 2. Mint NFTs on dashboard
 3. Deposit assets to Layer2